BA (Hons) Fashion Journalism

 In the first term you will study two units.

-The Introduction to the Essential Skills of Journalism unit introduces you to the context within which you will operate as a fashion journalist.
+The Essential Skills of Journalism unit introduces you to the context within which you will operate as a fashion journalist.
 The emphasis is on creating written content for different media platforms and targeted to specific audiences, which you will learn to identify and analyse.
 You will also create stories for broadcast on television and the internet, and edit the content.
 The unit includes an introduction to the history of fashion from which you will develop an understanding of the language of fashion.
 You will learn Teeline shorthand and work with various software packages.

 In the second term you will study two units.